WolfyzDBois-Student/Aliases/README.md

 ```bash
 nano ~/.bashrc
 ```
+You can do the same with zsh.

 ## push

 1. Check if we are in a git repository
 2. Git add -A
-3. Git commit , with the commit ID as the message
+3. Git commit "push" followed by the push number
 6. Push

 ## archi